-GEL 107 -Geology of the Solar System IAI: P1 906
+GEL 107 - Geology of the Solar System (3 credits)

 Geology of the Solar System is an introductory survey of the solar system with an emphasis on data acquired by space probes.
 Topics covered will include the origin and evolution of planetary interiors, surfaces, and atmospheres, as well as the origin and composition of the asteroids and comets.
-The possibilities for and consequences of exploiting the various components of our solar system for natural resources will be discussed.
+The possibilities for and consequences of exploiting the various components on our solar system for natural resources.

-Prerequisite: Sufficiently high placement test score, or completion of MTH 092, or MTH 096A, or MTH 096S with a grade of "C" or better, or equivalent.
+Prerequisite: Sufficiently high placement test score, or completion of MTH-092, MTH-096A, or MTH-096S with a grade of C or higher.
+IAI Code: P1 906.
+PCS Code: 1.1.
+Lecture: 3.
+Lab: 0.

-GEL 206 -Environmental Geology
+GEL 206 - Environmental Geology (3 credits)

-IAI: P1 908 1.1 Environmental Geology explores both the constraints imposed by geology on human activities and human impacts on natural processes.
+Environmental Geology explores both the constraints imposed by geology on human activities and human impacts on natural processes.
 Topics include fundamental geologic processes and associated hazards (earthquakes, volcanic eruptions, flooding, landslides), evaluation of geologic resources, and the legal and geologic limitation of resource utilization.
 The course will explore topics such as waste disposal and land use planning.

-Prerequisite: Sufficiently high placement test score, or completion of MTH 092, or MTH 096A, or MTH 096S with a grade of "C" or better, or equivalent.
+Prerequisite: Sufficiently high placement test score, or completion of MTH-092, MTH-096A, or MTH-096S with a grade of C or higher.
+IAI Code: P1 908.
+PCS Code: 1.1.
+Lecture: 3.
+Lab: 0.